 - Official chemical light of the U.S Military

-- Water-proof, non-flammable, non-toxic, means ChemLight light sticks are as safe as they are durable
+- Water-proof, non-flammable, and non-toxic, means ChemLight light sticks are as safe as they are durable

-- Colors other than the green and blue may not be bright enough.
+- Colors other than green and blue may not be bright enough.

 2. Northern Lights Brand Emergency Light Stick

-These six-inch light sticks by Northern Lights are another economical choice for those looking to add light sticks to their emergency pack or recreational activities.
+These six-inch light sticks by Northern Lights are another economical choice for those looking to add light sticks to their emergency pack or recreational activities, like camping.

 Each individually wrapped stick will glow for up to 12 hours and contain non-toxic luminescent material.